Sukhoi Su-24: Russian invasion of Ukraine

 Ukraine reportedly had 10 to 20 operational Su-24s prior to the invasion by Russia in 2022.
 Lack of standoff missiles meant that Ukrainian crews had to fly into range of Russian air defences to strike their targets.
 The 7th Tactical Aviation Brigade suffered many losses in the first few months of the invasion.

-In the first hours of the invasion, the Ukrainian Air Force used at least two Su-24Ms during the Battle of Antonov Airport against Russian Airborne Forces that had flown in the airport in helicopters.
+In the first hours of the invasion, the Ukrainian Air Force used at least two Su-24Ms during the Battle of Antonov Airport against Russian Airborne Forces that had flown into the airport in helicopters.
 On 27 February, one Ukrainian Su-24 was lost near Bucha, Kyiv Oblast.
 The pilots, Major Ruslan Oleksandrovich Bilous and Captain Roman Oleksandrovich Dovhalyuk, were killed and were posthumously awarded with the Order of Bohdan Khmelnytsky.
 Another bomber was reported lost on 3 April, when a video emerged showing the crash site with the remains of a blue-coloured AL-21 engine employed by the Su-24.
 On 22 March, another Ukrainian Su-24M was shot down by Russian forces in Izyum.
 The navigator ejected successfully, but the pilot, Major Oleksiy Oleksandrovich Kovalenko, was killed.
 On 19 May, a Su-24 was lost near Pylove.
 The pilot, Lt.
 Colonel Igor Khamar and the navigator, Major Ilya Negar, were killed.

 On 9 August, explosions at Saky Airport in Novofedorivka, Crimea, destroyed and damaged several aircraft on the ground, among them at least five Russian Naval Aviation Su-24s.
 Russia denied the loss of any aircraft, though this was rebutted by satellite imagery.
 On 9 October 2022, a Russian Su-24 crashed during landing in the Rostov region in Russia due to technical malfunction.